IE-555/hw7-api-saurabhkulkarni77/README.md

 import os
 import seaborn as sns
 ```
-We will set up API TOKEN, USERNAME and PASSWORD as env variable to share it securely
+We will set up API TOKEN, USERNAME and PASSWORD as env variable to share it securely.
 To fetch data from API Client, We will provide app_token, username and password to API client and arrange the data in the form of table/ rows and columns also known as the panda dataframe

 ```